 Before we answer the question Does Lucas transmission fluid work, we need to understand what Lucas additive is designed to do.

-Lucas Transmission Fix is a non-solvent formula that is designed to mix with your transmission fluid to stop slip, hesitation and rough shifting in worn transmissions and eliminate seal leaks.
+Lucas Transmission Fix is a non-solvent formula designed to mix with your transmission fluid to stop slip, hesitation, and rough shifting in worn transmissions and eliminate seal leaks.

 Lucas Transmission Additive is designed to1:

 - Stop Transmission Rough Shifting

 - Stop Transmission Slipping